geethu26/BidNow/bid-now/README.md

 - ✅ **BiddingForm** with React hooks to manage state
 - ✅ Configured and enforced **ESLint** rules across the project
 - ✅ Added unit tests using **Jest** and **React Testing Library**
-- ✅ Webpack configured for optimized builds and dev server and dist folder was also created.
+- ✅ Webpack configured for optimized builds and dev server.
+Dist folder was also created.
 - ✅ Project dependency management using **Yarn**

 ## Sprint Pod Members